- Huge capacity

 The RAID 1 mirrored results were also fascinating, however, as this is macOS’s integrated software RAID, it’s nearly impossible to tell what the issue might be.
-The slowdowns could be due to the QLC NAND slowing when written natively, i.e., you write the full three bits (16 voltage levels) rather than just one.
+The slowdowns could be due to the QLC NAND slowing when written natively, i.e., you write the full four bits (16 voltage levels) rather than just one.
 However, it could just as easily have been the Apple RAID implementation.

 With no real insight on the odd performance on the Mac, I’ll move on the to the far more stable results from the PCWorld’s Windows test platform.
 Under CrystalDiskMark in RAID 0 striped mode (data is spread or striped across both disks), and under ideal conditions, the XTRM-Q 16TB was very fast both reading and writing: 2827MBps and 2664MBps respectively.
 Write speed was halved in RAID 1 mirrored mode, but the read speed remained nearly as fast.

 The XTRM-Q 16TB was very fast in our 48GB transfers tests, shown below, though not as fast as the Samsung X5 or OWC Envoy Express FX.
 The latter can be attached via Thunderbolt 3 or USB 3.

 The one test that the XTRM-Q 16TB ruled over was the 450GB write.
 It was smooth and steady, and a good two minutes faster than the next fastest X5.
 That’s no small consideration if you’re writing large raw high-resolution files to the drive on a constant basis.